When Would You Need a Student Loan Payoff Letter?

 Income-Driven Repayment Plans

-There are a few options for borrowers who might be having trouble making their payments and want to lower their monthly payments.
-This income-driven repayment (IDR) plans allow eligible borrowers to responsibly manage their debt while remaining on track to pay it off.
+There are a few options for borrowers who might be having trouble making their payments.
+Income-driven repayment (IDR) plans allow eligible borrowers to responsibly manage their debt while remaining on track to pay it off.

 The plans take into account a borrower’s income, discretionary income, family size, and/or eligible federal student loan balance.
 Borrowers under an IDR must recertify their income and family size each year or risk losing their eligibility for the plan.